The Federal Child Support Guidelines: Step-by-Step

 There are many people who can help you reach an agreement on child support issues.
-For example, mediators, lawyers and accountants often work with parents.
+For example, mediators, legal advisers and accountants often work with parents.
 Also, every province and territory offers services for separating or divorcing parents.
-Some of these provincial and territorial family justice services are listed on the federal Department of Justice website.
-You may find others on the website of your provincial or territorial Department of Justice or Attorney General.
+Some of these provincial and territorial family justice services and programs are listed on the family law pages of the Department of Justice Canada website.
+You may find others on the website of your ministry of justice.

 Making Plans: A guide to parenting arrangements after separation or divorce has more information on different ways to resolve issues without going to court.

 Family law issues can be complex.
-A family law lawyer can give you legal advice about all the different factors that are important in your situation.
+A legal adviser can give you legal advice about all the different factors that are important in your situation.
 The decisions you make and how your order or agreement is written can also have an impact on your taxes and what benefits you can claim.
-When you are trying to agree on child support or want to go to court to deal with certain issues, it is important to speak with a family law lawyer to make sure you understand:
+When you are trying to agree on child support or want to go to court to deal with certain issues, it is important to speak with a legal adviser to make sure you understand:

-- the options for resolving differences between you and the other parent; and
+- the options for resolving differences between you and the other parent

-Some provinces and territories have lawyer referral services that offer a consultation for free or at a reduced price.
+Some provinces and territories have referral services that offer a consultation with a legal adviser for free or at a reduced price.
 To see a list of services available in your area, visit the Department of Justice Canada’s family law pages.
 You may also wish to contact your local legal aid office to see if you qualify for legal aid.
-You can search the Internet for legal aid in your city or area—for example, search “legal aid” and “Calgary.”
-You can also look under “legal aid” in the yellow pages of your phone book.
+You can search the Internet for legal aid in your city or area—for example, search “legal aid” and the name of your city or town.

 Finally, you may want to talk to a family member or a friend you trust about how you feel.
 Someone who has gone through similar situations may have suggestions to help you cope with your divorce or separation.

 As parents, child support is just one issue you need to think about when you separate or divorce.
-You also need to consider issues like parenting arrangements (custody and access), spousal support and how you will divide property.
+You also need to consider issues like parenting time and decision-making responsibility, spousal support and how you will divide property.
 The decisions you make about these issues could affect how you calculate child support.

 - Making Plans: A guide to parenting arrangements after separation or divorce

 A parenting plan is a written document that describes how parents not living together will care for and make important decisions about their children in both homes.

 If you are creating a parenting plan or have already created one, you may want to keep it with your child support agreement.
 It is a good idea to keep all documents relating to your children together.